Communal Narcissism: Meaning, Signs And How To Spot It

 1. Exaggerated Self-Importance

 Communal narcissists believe they are exceptionally moral and caring.
 They often talk about their good deeds and expect others to recognize and applaud their actions.
-This grandiosity is similar to what you see in grandiose narcissists but is wrapped in the language of community and care.

 • Altruistic Grandiosity: They have an inflated view of themselves, thinking no one else can match their supposed level of kindness.